Try these eight tips courtesy of Lauren Jimison and work your way toward better running.

 1. Use Recovery Tools

-Neely Spence-Gracey, who runs professionally for the Hansons-Brooks Distance Project in Rochester, Mich., holds some fast PRs ranging from the 800m to the 10K.
+Neely Spence-Gracey holds some fast PRs ranging from the 800m to the marathon.
 She’s a fierce competitor on the roads.
 Spence-Gracey does a stellar job at recovery and while her career has involved some rehab, she has done so successfully.

 “Doing 20-30 minutes in the pool of a combo of kicking, treading, stretching, range of motion work, laps and aqua jogging opens up the Venus blood flow and promotes a hyper recovery response that will help the legs feel fresh and ready for another run,” she said.
 Photo: www.shutterstock.com